 Will.i.am’s Chinstrap Beard Style

-Besides his musical prowess, Will.i.am is widely adored for his infamous chinstrap beard.
+Besides his musical prowess, Will.i.am is widely adored for his infamous chinstrap beard which can’t be achieved with just best beard scissors or trimmer.

 His conspicuous haircut coupled with a great sense of fashion further complement his handsome look.